faisaldarbar/faisaldarbar.github.io/content/posts/ubuntu-server-bare-metal-tty-console-power-saving.md

 ### ✅ Final Thoughts

 This is a clean, GUI-free solution for reducing display wear and power usage on servers with local screens.
-Great for headless setups or servers with rarely-used displays.
+Great for headless setups, especially laptops, or servers with rarely-used displays.